Kuwait Travel Guide

 Oil-rich Kuwait has dusted itself off following the invasion and subsequent occupation by Iraqi forces in August of 1990 and today exudes a quiet confident.

-Once impossible to visit, unless you were on business, Kuwait has now eased visa requirements considerably, to encourage more visitors into the country with many able to obtain a visa on arrival (see the ‘Visa Requirement’ section below for details on the process).
+Once impossible to visit, unless you were an oil executive, Kuwait has now eased visa requirements considerably, to encourage more visitors into the country with many able to obtain a visa on arrival (see the ‘Visa Requirement’ section below for details on the process).

 One notable aspect of Kuwait, which sets it apart from its neighbours, is the involvement of woman in society.
 Women in Kuwait are among the most emancipated in the Middle East.
 In 2014 and 2015, Kuwait was ranked first among Arab countries in the Global Gender Gap Report.
 In 2018, 60% of Kuwaiti women participated in the labour force, outnumbering men, while 12.7% of the members of parliament are woman.